 You have three different University housing options to choose from.
 Each one offers something unique and they are all located close to classroom buildings, libraries, shopping and recreational areas.
 Residents may participate in social, educational, cultural and recreational opportunities, and benefit from the services, skills, and time of a committed on-site staff.

-Radius is one of the newest on-campus housing options.
-It features apartment-style accommodations with full kitchen, living room, and private or shared bedroom; located near Dinkytown.
+Radius is one of the newest housing options managed by the University.
+It features apartment-style accommodations with full kitchen, living room, and private or shared bedroom; located a few blocks off-campus, near Dinkytown.

 Yudof Hall is one of the most conveniently located on-campus housing options, just steps from both Coffman Memorial Union and the Boynton Health Center.
 Yudof features apartment-style accommodations with kitchenettes, living room, and private or shared bedroom.